nikerla/vc-content/Pages/features/microsoft-dynamics-nav.md

                 <li class="list-item">
                     <span class="title">Stay ahead of your competitors with Open Platform</span>
                     <span class="descr">
-                        Don't get stuck using closed source e-Commerce product or platform. eCommerce and especially B2B eCommerce is constantly evolving and you can't afford to wait for your vendor to release that crucual new feature.
+                        Don't get stuck using closed source e-Commerce product or platform. eCommerce and especially B2B eCommerce is constantly evolving and you can't afford to wait for your vendor to release that crucial new feature.
 Stay ahead of your competition by utilizing our open source platform that is constantly (daily!) evolving.
                     </span>
                 </li>
                 <li class="list-item">